 How Does Carbon Capture Work?
-The Surprising Answer!
+(With Infographic)

 As the consequences of climate change rise, big industries must use technologies that can reduce greenhouse emissions.
 Carbon Capture and storage is one of the many technologies used to reduce global warming by helping remove CO2 released into the Earth’s atmosphere.
 This means that we may be able to prevent excess CO2 from entering the atmosphere, but carbon capture is a complex and underused solution.

 Let’s have a look at this existing, as well as emerging technology, to understand how it works.

 What is Carbon Capture and How Does It Work?